 Three steps to scooping cookie dough.
 In photo 1, a hand is scooping chocolate dough out of a yellow bowl.
 In photo 2, a hand is rolling cookie dough in sugar.
 In photo 3, a hand is placing a cookie dough ball on a sheet pan.

 Scoop the dough into balls & roll the balls in raw sugar.
-Bake until the cookies are set.
+Bake at 350°F for 10-11 minutes.

 A white platter of chewy chocolate gingerbread cookies on a white counter next to a linen, garland, and a vintage red plate of cookies.